yottabit42/semi-parallel-transcoding/README.md

 transcoding, be careful not to overwhelm your system or it could become unresponsive.

-* The encoder process is automatically nice’d to 20 (only run when no other demand is made on the system), so it’s safe to oversubscribe your CPU threads by some margin.
+* The encoder process is automatically nice’d to 20 (idle priority; only run when no other demand is made on the system), so it’s safe to oversubscribe your CPU threads by some margin.

 * As an example, my server uses 16/32 cores/threads Xeon CPU with 64 GB RAM.
 It has performed amazingly well with a nice’d load average of 42+ while bulk